hercjay/alx-higher_level_programming/0x00-python-hello_world/README.md

-# Python - Hello, World
+# Python - Hello, World for my learning in ALX - HERCJAY

 In this project, I began practicing using the interpreter, printing text and variables, and indexing and slicing strings in Python.